-Discussions: We will spend most of our time workshopping your stories and sometimes discussing assigned stories and issues of craft, content, or the writer's life.
-Most of these issues will arise naturally from our workshops, but I am also asking each of you to submit by email, at least, one question about writing (or the writer's life) that genuinely concerns you; you can do this at any point during the semester.
+Discussions: We will spend two hours of each class workshopping your stories and the remaining hour discussing assigned stories and issues of craft, content, or the writer's life.
+Most of these issues will arise naturally from our workshops, but I am also asking each of you to submit by email at least one question about writing (or the writer's life) that genuinely concerns you; you can do this at any point during the semester.
+I will often assign or hand out copies of stories that might illuminate these concerns.
 Please, check the resources section of our Canvas regularly to see if I have uploaded new stories for you to read.

 Critiquing: Once you have committed yourself to a workshop date, little short of death should deter you from fulfilling that commitment.
 Remember that your objective as a critic, both in your written and oral comments, is to do for others what you would want done to your own manuscript.
 "Great story, send it to The Atlantic!" is as useless as "Why don't you go back to being a carpenter?"
 This means recognizing the strengths of a manuscript (even if you think these are few and far between), paying lots of (nonjudgmental) attention to what the author is trying to get us to think and feel, as well as tactfully pointing out the story's weaknesses and offering concrete suggestions for improvement.
 My motto is: Say what needs to be said but politely.
 Authors should go home feeling inspired to revise their stories, not to get drunk and jump off a building.
-From time to time, I will collect your written comments (one page, single-paced letter) and keep track of what you say in class.
+I will regularly collect your written comments (one page, single-paced letter) and keep track of what you say in class.
+While it is true that I favor quality over quantity in both instances, repeated failure to turn in thoughtful, complete critiques or to contribute to our in-class discussions will affect your grade (see below).

 Grading: Individual stories will not be graded.
 One-third of your final grade will depend on the effort you put into your writing during the semester and one-third on the quality of your revision.
-The final third of your grade will depend on your oral and written contributions to our discussions and workshops.
+The final third of your grade will depend on your oral and written contributions to our discussions and workshops and a report of a visiting writer's reading on or off campus.
 Obviously, you are expected to attend every class.
 Missing two or more workshops generally means failing the course.

-Caveat: I am open-minded, but I have blind spots and biases like all teachers.
+Caveat: I am open minded, but I have blind spots and biases like all teachers.
 All judgments about the quality of a piece of fiction are subjective.
 Please, come see me if you don't understand or agree with my comments.
 If something about the class upsets you, come to see me so we can discuss it (or take your classmate out for a walk, a cup of coffee or tea or some other beverage-and talk).
 Come in for conferences as often as seems useful.